 Ben Pimlott Building

 Housing the university’s departments of Art, Computer Science and Psychology, the simple rectangular structure is seven storeys high.
 Three of its sides are clad in profiled aluminium to produce a corrugated effect punctured with small windows, and the fourth, northern elevation is almost entirely glazed, flooding each floor with light and exposing the open studio layouts.
-One corner of the building stops two storeys short of roof level, providing a high-level external workspace for students, and a setting for ‘The Scribble’, a sprawling, irregular metal sculpture which overhangs the building’s edge.
+One corner of the building stops two storeys short of roof level, providing a high-level external workspace for students, and a setting for ‘The Scribble’, a sprawling, irregular metal sculpture that overhangs the building’s edge.

 We specified an in-situ frame with concrete flat slabs and reinforced columns.
 Through using cardboard tube formwork for the columns and timber formwork for walls, we ensured a short and economical construction programme, as well as utilising concrete’s natural fire protection and thermal properties; for stability we used the concrete lift shafts.